 It’s all about the results.
-If your main online security app is one of the best, then you might not need a second opinion anti-malware app.
+If your main online security app is one of the best, you might not need a second opinion anti-malware app.
 However, it’s nice to have a second line of defense, and it’s peace of mind to see any app at all doing a better job of improving your online security.

-For many Windows users, it’s worth using Malwarebytes Premium as a second opinion anti-malware app, alongside Windows 10’s Windows Security.
-You could occasionally do a scan with HitmanPro, too.
+I use Malwarebytes Premium as a second opinion anti-malware app, alongside Windows 10’s Windows Security.
+I occasionally do a scan with HitmanPro, too.

 Which anti-malware app do you use?
 Let people know in the comments.

 Malwarebytes has a setting under Security – Windows Security Center – Always register Malwarebytes in the Windows Security Center.
 Some people like to toggle this setting off.
 This ensures that Malwarebytes doesn’t visually replace Windows Security in the Windows Security Center.
 It’s reassuring to see that Windows Security is the main security while knowing that Malwarebytes is working in the background.